"At least now you’re free to become anything you want."

 "I promise you I'll always be right here.
 I'm right next to you, forever."

-In this state, they are able to intercede between worlds, are able to speak to spirits & entities of other worlds, are able to make one intelligible to the other—a protocol made flesh.[2]And the Word became flesh and lived among us, and we have seen his glory, the glory as of a father's only son, full of grace and truth.
-(John 1:14, NRSV)
+In this state, they are able to intercede between worlds, are able to speak to spirits and entities of other worlds, are able to make one intelligible to the other—a protocol made flesh.[3]"And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth."
+(John 1:14, KJV)

 The kannushi autovesselizes into ritual technology—the body becomes an interface through trance or other mental states.
 Lain autovesselizes into computational technology—her being becomes protocol.
 Both are in the same liminal position.
 They are a membrane—permeable, translating, keeping worlds in contact.